frappe/erpnext_documentation/user/manual/en/buying/index.md

 activities.
 Your suppliers are as important as your customers and they must be provided with accurate information.

-Buying the right quantities at right amounts can affect your cash flow and profitability positively.
+Buying the right quantities in right amounts can affect your cash flow and profitability positively.
 ERPNext contains a set of transactions that will make your buying process as efficient and seamless as possible.